 It’s the start of a new season for professional women’s cricket team The Scorpions.

 Cricket fan Adam, 34, an artist and photographer, has followed Ellie and the team through highs and lows.
-He’s drawn to her talent, athleticism and public persona—but couldn’t imagine being anything more to her than a face in the crowd.
+He’s drawn to her talent, athleticism and public persona - but is content to be a face in the crowd, cheering her on.
+He’d never date a famous person, anyway.

-When events on and off the pitch bring Ellie and Adam together, an easy, open friendship blossoms.
-It also drives their careers upwards.
+When events on and off the pitch bring Ellie and Adam together, friendship blossoms, and their careers initially soar.
+Yet, with romance in the air, Ellie loses focus, jeopardising her dream.

-What’s more important for them both—love, or cricket?
+What’s more important to them both - love, or cricket?

 We need your consent to load the translations